Approach for a Subset of Substances Prioritized during Categorization That Have Already Been Addressed

 In 2011 Canada ratified an amendment adding lindane to the Stockholm Convention on Persistent Organic Pollutants.
 Before considering ratification, Canada assessed the adequacy of domestic risk management measures currently in place for this substance against the obligations under the Stockholm Convention which, once implemented, would require the manufacture, use and import of lindane to be prohibited.
 The Stockholm Convention also provides Parties with an option of claiming a five-year exemption period, upon ratification, to provide time for the transition to safer alternatives.

-To ensure that Canada meets these obligations, the Government of Canada has been working with the two companies in Canada that produced lindane-based pharmaceuticals to phase out the use of lindane and lindane-containing products before the expiry of the exemption period (April 4th, 2016), and to ensure that any remaining stockpiles of lindane and products containing lindane are disposed of in an environmentally sound manner.
+To ensure that Canada meets these obligations, the Government of Canada has been working with the two companies in Canada that produced lindane-based pharmaceuticals to phase out the use of lindane and lindane-containing products before the expiry of the exemption period (April 4, 2016), and to ensure that any remaining stockpiles of lindane and products containing lindane are disposed of in an environmentally sound manner.
 The use of lindane in the production of lindane-containing products by the two companies ceased by January 2011 and February 2012, respectively.
 The sale of lindane-containing products ceased by May 2011 and December 2012, respectively.
+The Drug Identification Numbers (DINs) for the lindane-containing products have been cancelled as of March 2013.

 As such, it is proposed that lindane does not require further risk assessment at this time.

-It is proposed that 249 substances on the Domestic Substances List identified as priorities through categorization, not be subject to further risk assessment work at this time under the Chemicals Management Plan given past and current risk assessment activities or risk management actions.
+248 substances on the DSL identified as priorities through categorization will not be subject to further risk assessment work at this time under the CMP given past and current risk assessment activities or risk management actions.